r-wambui/Agro-detect-model/docs/index.md

 {:toc}
 - This tutorial is based on a simple CNN that should get you started on developing and understanding Neural Network and Image processing with Pytorch.

--The project, however, is build using deep Convolutional Neural Networks of pre-trained densenet 201.
+- The project, however, is build using deep Convolutional Neural Networks of pre-trained densenet 201.
 This is the concept of transfer learning, which is the improvement of a model in a new project scenario through the transfer of knowledge from a related project scenario that has already been trained.